DR. ODELYA GERTEL KRAYBILL

 She is an adjunct faculty member in the graduate Art Therapy Program at George Washington University and is widely recognized as a blogger for Psychology-Today on trauma and sustainability.

 One of her research interests in the last decade has been wellness and integrative health, especially nutritional psychology in the context of chronic stress and trauma.
 She advocates for mental health interventions that target root-causes (chronic stress, neuroinflammation, neuroimmunity, autoimmunity, brain-gut-axis) and addresses all aspects of wellness (emotional, cognitive, physical, spiritual and social).

-She conducts ETI trainings nationally and internationally and provides consultation and e-consultation on trauma, wellness, and sustainability.
+She conducts ETI trainings nationally and internationally and provides consultation and e-consultation on trauma, wellness, neurodivergent parenting, and sustainability.